 Seattle and Tacoma don't disappoint when it comes to scares and frights during the Halloween season.
 Haunted houses, forests, and even a haunted amusement park are located in cities all around the Puget Sound, from north of Seattle to south of Tacoma.
 Many are designed to scare and are geared primarily toward older children, teens and adults.
 If bumps in the night are not your style, several also have no-scare areas or times set up, often geared toward younger children.

-Fright Fest is hands down one of the best haunted events in the Puget Sound area.
+Fright Fest is one of the best haunted events in the Puget Sound area and one of the top things to do in the Tacoma area for Halloween.
 No haunted house can offer you a full amusement park full of rides—all in the dark!
 Other Fright Fest perks include the Wave Pool Dance Party, usually more than one haunted house, and live entertainment.
 Roving throughout Wild Waves are creepy costumed staff waiting to jump out and scare you.
 If you have younger children, there is also Booville, a scare-free zone.

 Where: Wild Waves, 36201 Enchanted Parkway S, Federal Way

 The KUBE 93 Haunted House is one of the scariest haunted houses in the area.
 Set in a former morgue built close to 100 years ago, the costumed staff do such a great job of being scary that you may just believe some of them.
 The atmosphere is well done and goes above and beyond to create a world of scares, from a casket maze to a barrel room.
 This is one of the best options for those looking for real frights!
 But there is one kids day on October 12, 2019, for kids younger than 12.
 On Kids Day, the lights stay on and you can get them in for free with a food donation.

 Where: Old Georgetown Morgue, 5000 E Marginal Way S, Seattle